SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-### Modifying Internal Table Content
+## Modifying Internal Table Content

-As touched on above, you can directly modify the content of internal table lines in the context of `READ TABLE` and `LOOP AT` statements using field symbols and data reference variables.
-Direct modification is also possible using table expressions.
+As mentioned above, you can modify the content of internal table lines directly in `READ TABLE` and `LOOP AT` statements using field symbols and data reference variables.
+You can also use table expressions for direct modification.
 Note that the key fields of the primary table key of sorted and hashed tables are always read-only.
 If you try to modify a key field, a runtime error occurs.
 However, this is not checked until runtime.

-The following examples demonstrate the direct modification of recently read table lines:
+The following examples demonstrate direct modification of recently read table lines:
 ``` abap
 "Table declarations